DDPM-CD: Denoising Diffusion Probabilistic Models as Feature Extractors for Change Detection: Experimental Setup

 \subsection{Performance metrics}

-In order to compare the CD performance of our model with SOTA methods, we report F1 and Intersection over Union (IoU) scores with regard to the change-class as the primary quantitative indices~\cite{bandara2022revisiting, bandara2022transformer, chen2021remote}.
-Additionally, we report overall accuracy (OA) to get a global quality of predictions.
+In order to measure the change detection performance, we use $F1$ and Intersection over Union (IoU) scores with regards to the \textit{change class} as the primary quantitative indices~\cite{bandara2022revisiting, bandara2022transformer, chen2021remote}.
+Additionally, we report the overall accuracy (OA) to get a global quality of change predictions.

-\section{Results and discussion}
+\section{Results and Discussion}